 (1) An elected member of the Superannuation Board may be removed from office by a majority vote passed in a secret ballot of all members.

-(2) A secret ballot for the purposes of subregulation (1) shall be conducted by the Authority at the written request of not less than 5% of all members.
+(2) A secret ballot for the purposes of subregulation (1) shall be conducted by the FES Commissioner at the written request of not less than 5% of all members.

-(2a) The Authority may, instead of conducting the ballot itself, engage the Electoral Commissioner under the Electoral Act 1907 or any other independent person to conduct the ballot on behalf of the Authority.
+(2a) The FES Commissioner may, instead of conducting the ballot, engage the Electoral Commissioner under the Electoral Act 1907 or any other independent person to conduct the ballot on behalf of the FES Commissioner.

 (3) A ballot shall not be conducted under this regulation in respect of an elected member more than once during the term of office of that member.

 [Regulation 47A inserted in Gazette 29 Jun 1994 p.
 3224; amended in Gazette 22 Dec 1998 p.
 6853; 23 Jul 1999 p.
-3393.]
+3393; 31 Oct 2012 p.
+5248.]

 48. Amendments to these regulations

-(1) A regulation that amends these regulations in such a way as will increase the contributions payable by the chief executive officer and associated employers (if any) to the Superannuation Fund shall not be made under the Act unless the chief executive officer has consented to the amendment.
+(1) A regulation that amends these regulations in such a way as will increase the contributions payable by the FES Commissioner and associated employers (if any) to the Superannuation Fund shall not be made under the Act unless the FES Commissioner has consented to the amendment.

 (2) A regulation that amends these regulations in such a way as will increase a benefit payable under these regulations shall not be made under the Act unless —

-(a) the actuary has certified that the amendment will not or is not likely to result in an increase in the contributions payable by the chief executive officer and associated employers (if any) to the Superannuation Fund; or
+(a) the actuary has certified that the amendment will not or is not likely to result in an increase in the contributions payable by the FES Commissioner and associated employers (if any) to the Superannuation Fund; or

-(b) the chief executive officer has consented to the amendment.
+(b) the FES Commissioner has consented to the amendment.

 (3) Without limiting the operation of subregulations (1) and (2), and subject to subregulation (4) and regulation 16(9), a regulation that amends these regulations shall not be made under the Act unless —